Rajvir3104/SENG-550-Assignments/Assignment1/README.md

 ### load.py

 The part 3 code is split into 2 functions, `part3Code()` that holds operations 1-4, and 6, and `part3_1Code()` which performs step 5.
 This includes adding a new customer, order, and delivery.

+## Part 4

+All part 4 code is found in their individual .sql and .png files.

+## Part 5

+Part 5 code, two new schemas are found in `Part5.sql`.

+### addresses

+This new table would change the existing customers table by adding a new foreign key referencing the "address_id" column in the new table.

+### payments

+This new table would change the existing orders table by adding a new foreing key referencing the "payment_id" column in the new table.